openvinotoolkit/model_server/demos/embeddings/README.md

 ```

-Altenratively there could be used openai python client like in the example below:
+Alternatively there could be used openai python client like in the example below:

 ```bash
 pip3 install openai